-Selected Tests/Screenings/Preventive Services - Lines 21 through 26c present the name and applicable ICD-9CM diagnostic and visit codes and/or CPT procedure codes for selected tests, screenings, and preventive services which are particularly important to the populations served.
+Selected Tests/Screenings/Preventive Services - Lines 21 through 26d present the name and applicable ICD-9CM diagnostic and/or CPT procedure codes for selected tests, screenings, and preventive services which are particularly important to the populations served.
 On several lines both CPT codes and IC9 codes are provided.
-Grantees should use either the CPT codes or the ICD9 codes for any given line, not both.
+Grantees should use either the CPT codes or the ICD9 codes for any specific visit, not both.
 Note that for these lines, the concept of a "primary" code is neither relevant nor used.
 All services are reported.
-A reported service may be in addition to a reported primary diagnosis or may stem from a visit where there was no UDS-reportable diagnosis code.
+A reported service may be in addition to another service, in addition to a reported primary diagnosis or may stem from a visit where there was no UDS-reportable diagnosis code.